lifebottle/Tales-of-Destiny-DC/patch/SLPS/readme.md

 3) Install the packages with Install_requirements.bat in "SLPS/scripts"

 Other scripts in "SLPS/scripts" will update one of the block/section.
 They are named as "TODDC_update_xxx.bat".
-Once a script is ran, it will generate a new SLPS_xxx.42 file for you to test
+Once a script is ran, it will generate a new SLPS_xxx.42 file for you to test.
+** Always make sure to have the last recent version of the code from Github inside your local repo.

 Ex:
 If you are working on Artes, you need to use the script "TODDC_update_Artes.bat".
 You can then use the